WekyJay/WkKit_WiKi/en_US/General/ConfigFiles.md

    Delay: 60
    # Default display icon of kit.
    Icon: 'CHEST'
+   # This option controls the automatic wearing of equipment when receiving Kit.
+   AutoEquipment: true
    # When plugin was by reload or server was by closed it will be record right here.
    ShutDate: 'None'
    # Kit auto refresh time recorder, Don't care about that.
 (Time unit: minutes)